DC METRO // UI-UX INNOVATION

 SMART KIOSKS + BODEGAS

-Commuters would exchange points for added value on their SmarTrip cards via smart kiosks in subway terminals and bus stations.
-They would also have the option to redeem points for grab-and-go snacks and beverages from smart bodegas, located adjacent to the kiosks.
-A partnership with Farmer's Fridge could help draw attention to this feature.
+The easiest way to exchange points for added value on SmarTrip cards would be via smart kiosks located in subway terminals and bus stations.
+Commuters would also have the option to redeem their points for snacks and beverages from self-service bodegas, located adjacent to the kiosks.
+A partnership with Farmer's Fridge could stir up excitement for this feature.

 MUSEUM + COFFEE DISCOUNTS

-Via the smart kiosks, commuters could also redeem their Eco-Points for other discounts throughout the city.
-Discounts could help draw visitors to DC's many excellent museums not on the National Mall, like the International Spy Museum in L'Enfant Plaza.
+Commuters could also redeem their Eco-Points for other discounts throughout the city.
+Discounts could help draw visitors to DC's many excellent museums beyond the National Mall, like the International Spy Museum in L'Enfant Plaza.
 Discounts could also draw business to regional coffee chains, such as Compass Coffee.
 What's good for the environment should also be good for the city.

 EARN + SHARE BADGES

-We're used to boasting about our accomplishments on social media.
+We're used to flexing our accomplishments on social media.
 Rather than bragging about ourselves, why not boast about helping the planet?
-Like sharing the miles we have run, we should also share the carbon dioxide emissions we save by taking mass transit.
-The feature would be gamified, and commuters would strive to earn a scale of badges.
+Like sharing the miles we have run, we should also be able to share the carbon dioxide emissions we save by taking mass transit.
+The Eco-Points program could gamify this feature, with commuters striving to earn and share a range of badges.

 MY PART →